KAT-TUN: 2025: Disbandment and "Break the KAT-TUN" concert

 In early February 2025 it was reported that Kamenashi had considered leaving KAT-TUN and Starto.
 On February 12, Starto announced that KAT-TUN would disband and that Kamenashi would leave the agency upon the expiration of Kamenashi's contract on March 31.
 Nakamaru and Ueda would remain with Starto under individual contracts.
 The three members were considering making arrangements to create a place where they can meet the fans in the near future, according to the wishes of the members.

 On March 31, the group held a livestream event, with the three appearing in the studio where the music video of their debut song "Real Face" was filmed.
 With tears in their eyes, the members reminisced on their difficult story together.
 In August, a farewell concert was announced, Break the KAT-TUN, a live performance, to be held at ZOZO Marine Stadium in Chiba Prefecture on November 8th.
 Only one venue performance was announced.
 Former members Junnosuke Taguchi and Jin Akanishi reacted to the performance.
 Taguchi thanked the group, posting on his X that he wasn't able to see them live, but humorously used the name of the concert as "Break the ATA-MA" because of him having a fever and a headache since the day before.
 As for Akanishi, he shared on his Instagram photos inside of the venue, as well as backstage with himself and his former co-members.

+2026: Post disbandment

+On March 22, 2026, what would have been its 20th anniversary, it was announced that the group would be releasing its discography on streaming sites.
+From KAT-TUN's debut song "Real Face" (released on March 22, 2006) to their last album "Fantasia" (released on February 15, 2023), a total of 29 singles and 13 albums were released, with 273 songs added to already released songs, for a total of 312 songs.